Bridlemile’s Neighborhood Emergency Team

 Using GMRS Radio In an Emergency

-In the January 2024 ice storm, many Bridlemile residences lost cell phone service and internet for about a week.
-Also, many roads were impassable.
-In such a situation, an alternative way to trade information about what is happening is to use a General Mobile Radio Service (GMRS) radio.
+In the January 2024 ice storm, Bridlemile residents lost cell phone service and internet for about a week.
+Also, they found roads impassable.
+In such a situation, General Mobile Radio Service (GMRS) could serve as a way for them to share information about what is happening, where, and when.

-GMRS radios are simpler to use than amateur ham radios and have longer distance abilities (roughly one mile) than FRS radios.
+GMRS radios requires much less training to use than does amateur ham radios.
+They communicate messages over longer distance abilities (roughly one mile) than do FRS radios.

-The plan in Bridlemile is to use GMRS channel 4 to communicate with other locals.
-In an emergency, the idea is to sign on at either 9 AM, 12 noon, or 6 PM for group chats.
+In a Bridlemile emergency, use GMRS channel 4 to communicate with other locals.
+Sign on at either 9 AM, 12 noon, or 6 PM for group chats.

 In 2025, the Bridlemile Neighborhood Emergency team tries to have a GMRS radio check in at 6:45 PM on the first Monday of every month.

-GMRS has a limited range of about a mile.
-Those living on the east side of Bridlemile, may have better radio reception talking to members of the Hillsdale Emergency Team.
-They use GMRS channel 3 to communicate.
-However, we do not know what days and times they plan to operate in an emergency.
+GMRS provides a limited range of about a mile.
+Those living on the east side of Bridlemile, may find they have better radio reception talking to members of the Hillsdale Emergency Team.
+That neighborhood uses GMRS channel 3 to communicate.
+However, we do not know exactly what days and times they plan to monitor their radios in an emergency.